Symphony No. 5 (Myaskovsky): Music

-The symphony is scored for a piccolo, two flutes, two clarinets, a bass clarinet, two oboes, a cor anglais, two bassoons, a contrabassoon, three trumpets, six horns, three trombones, timpani, cymbals, a tuba, and the string section.
+The symphony is scored for a piccolo, two flutes, two clarinets, a bass clarinet, two oboes, a cor anglais, two bassoons, a contrabassoon, three trumpets, six horns, three trombones, timpani, cymbals, a tuba, and strings.

 Reception

 Upon its premiere, the Fifth Symphony gained quick popular and critical acclaim, with much praise being given to its pastoral atmosphere and folk-like themes.
 The piece became a lasting part of Malko's repertoire, who conducted it throughout his career.
 The symphony was not as well received by other Russian composers, however, with Sergei Prokofiev ultimately calling it "insipid, inept, old, and without the least direction in sound" and comparing the finale to "some sort of hopeless Glazunov!"

 Recordings

 Some of the conductors who have recorded this symphony include Konstantin Ivanov and Yevgeny Svetlanov (forming his complete recordings of all the composer's symphonies).